Mauro Galetti: Career

 Galetti got his Ph.D. at University of Cambridge in 1996.
-In Cambridge, Galetti's was supervised by the primatologist David J. Chivers.
-At this time Galetti met a young primatologist Carlos A. Peres who influence him to study keystone species instead of primates.
-He decides to test the concept of keystone species in tropical forests for the first time, comparing the abundance of fruit-eating birds and mammals in areas with a dense population of palms Euterpe edulis with neighbor sites without palms.
-During their last year in Cambridge he spent a week in Seville with Pedro Jordano which changed his life.
+In Cambridge, Galetti was supervised by the primatologist David J. Chivers.
+At this time, Galetti met a young primatologist Carlos A. Peres who influenced him to study keystone species instead of primates.
+He decides to test the concept of keystone species in tropical forests for the first time, comparing the abundance of fruit-eating birds and mammals in areas with a dense population of palms Euterpe edulis with neighbouring sites without palms.
+During their last year in Cambridge, he spent a week in Seville with Pedro Jordano, which changed his life.
 Jordano was a young scientist expert in frugivory and seed dispersal who took Galetti to Sierra de Cazorla and taught him about the Mediterranean ecosystems.
 Before coming back to Brazil, Galetti's moved to Barito Ulu project in Kalimantan, Indonesia.
-He decided to spend a year studying for the first time seed dispersal by hornbills and sunbears, but after 3 months, a civil war erupted in Indonesia and he decided to return to Brazil.
+He decided to spend a year studying for the first time seed dispersal by hornbills and sunbears, after 3 months however, a civil war erupted in Indonesia and he decided to return to Brazil.
 He was one of the first ecologists to study toucans and hornbills in the wild.

-After four months in Borneo, he moved back to Brazil and became a professor at São Paulo State University in 1998 where he works at the Department of Biodiversity.
+After four months in Borneo, he moved back to Brazil and became a professor at São Paulo State University in 1998, where he works at the Department of Biodiversity.
 He was a visiting scientist at Spanish National Research Council in Seville in 2007 and Thinker Professor at Stanford University from 2008 to 2009 at Center for Latin American Studies.
 During his period at Stanford, he was associated with Professor Rodolfo Dirzo, the father of defaunation ideas.

-In 2017 he was Visiting Faculty at Aarhus Universitet, Denmark where he collaborated intensively with Dr. Jens-Christian Svenning.
-From 2020 to 2022 he was an associate professor at the University of Miami, FL, USA, and is a courtesy Associated Professor at Florida International University.
+In 2017, he was Visiting Faculty at Aarhus Universitet, Denmark, where he collaborated intensively with Dr. Jens-Christian Svenning.
+From 2020 to 2022, he was an associate professor at the University of Miami, FL, USA, and is a courtesy Associate Professor at Florida International University.

 Galetti was the pioneer in publishing about rewilding, particularly after visiting Kruger National Park in South Africa.
 He was the first to discuss that most of the Brazilian cerrado is a Pleistocene megafauna defaunated ecosystem.